 During a typical YES Certification of a server or workstation, the Gold Master (GM) release of SUSE Linux Enterprise with the latest Service Pack (SP) is installed on the hardware during certification tests.
 Sometimes, the GM release needs specific fixes or updates in order to be compatible with a particular hardware platform.
 As hardware systems become more complex, each hardware vendor ends up tweaking or modifying their specific platform and/or system firmware to achieve better performance or reduce manufacturing costs.
 This sometimes causes incompatibilities with the operating system.
-In these cases, SUSE Linux Enterprise might need to be patched during a YES Certification of that platform.
+In these cases, SUSE Linux Enterprise might need to be patched (maybe a PTF) during a YES Certification of that platform.

 Since this blog is about YES Certification, I would be negligent if I didn’t let you know where you can look for YES Certified hardware.
 The best place to begin your search is at https://www.suse.com/yessearch/.
 This is where you’ll find the most current YES Certification bulletins.
 These bulletins can help you reduce the worry and provide the knowledge you need to be successful with a hardware and SUSE Linux Enterprise combination.

 A PTF is developed by SUSE Level-3 (L3) Engineering.
 The PTF is a way to provide a “one-off” software package that delivers customer fixes for a problem or set of problems that have been discovered since the last maintenance release.
 When officially released, the PTF is fully supported by SUSE and should be used on any systems where the known compatibility problem exists.
 When the next normal maintenance updates are released by SUSE, the PTF will usually be included or “rolled into” that new maintenance release.
 So, when the new maintenance release is applied, the standalone PTF is no longer needed and will be replaced with the normal maintenance channel update(s).
 Thus the “T” in the PTF acronym, which again means Temporary.